-How regularly you should install new air filters may depend on the following:
+How regularly you have to change the air filters may depend on the following:

 - Air filter design

-- Complete indoor air quality
+- Total indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size